-The ability of revenue from New Mexico's motor fuel tax - a critical source of state transportation funds - to keep pace with the state's future transportation needs is likely to erode as a result of increasing vehicle fuel efficiency and the increasing use of electric vehicles.
+The ability of revenue from Connecticut's motor fuel tax - a critical source of state transportation funds - to keep pace with the state's future transportation needs is likely to erode as a result of increasing vehicle fuel efficiency and the increasing use of electric vehicles.
 The average fuel efficiency of U.S. passenger vehicles increased from 20 miles per gallon in 2010 to 24.5 miles per gallon in 2020.
 Average fuel efficiency is expected to increase another 31 percent by 2030, to 32 miles per gallon, and increase 51 percent by 2040, to 37 miles per gallon.
-The share of electric vehicles of total passenger vehicle sales in the U.S. is expected to increase to five percent by 2023 and to 60 percent by 2040, by which time electric vehicles will represent approximately 30 percent of the passenger vehicle fleet.
+The share of electric vehicles of total passenger vehicle sales in the U.S. is expected to increase to five percent by 2023 and to 60 percent by 2040, by which time they will represent approximately 30 percent of the passenger vehicle fleet.

 The current federal transportation legislation, Fixing America's Surface Transportation Act (FAST Act), was set to expire on September 30, 2020.
 Congress extended it by one year to September 30, 2021.
-The FAST Act is a major source of funding for road, highway and bridge repairs in New Mexico.
-Throughout the FAST-Act - fiscal years 2016 to 2021 - the program provided \$2.3 billion to New Mexico for road repairs and improvements, an average of \$391 million per year.
-From 2014 to 2018, the federal government provided \$1.14 for road improvements in New Mexico for every \$1.00 state motorists paid in federal highway user fees, including the federal state motor fuel tax.
+The FAST Act is a major source of funding for road, highway and bridge repairs in Connecticut.
+Throughout the FAST-Act - fiscal years 2016 to 2021 - the program provided \$3.2 billion to Connecticut for road repairs and improvements, an average of \$535 million per year.